marcj/php-rest-service/README.md

 ## Responses

-The Response body is always a array (JSON per default) containing a status code and the actual data.
+The response body is always a array (JSON per default) containing a status code and the actual data.
 If a exception has been thrown, it contains the status 500, the exception class name as error and the message as message.

 Some examples:

 ```
 + GET admin/login?username=foo&password=bar
   => {"status": "200", "data": true}